 Step 3 – Identify Components

-One can see smaller parts of the brake drum once it is removed.
+One can see smaller parts of the brake once drum is removed.
 There are two brake shoes with springs and a wheel cylinder within.
 The other important parts include emergency brake arm and a return spring for the brake shoe.

 Step 4 – Open Brake Shoes